Goals for everyone in the course

 This class communicates largely in Slack.
 Please join our Slack workspace at to get involved.
 Regular updates are provided in Slack, and the instructors will assume you have received them.
 TA will answer questions from slack approximately within 48 hours.

 In general, it is expected that all students will be most excited about this class, and therefore invest a minimum of 12 hours of effort per week in the fall and spring.
-Assuming you at least convince Jovo and TAs of this level of effort, and address their weekly feedback, you should expect an A. Anybody in danger of not receiving an A will be told so by Jovo, and given clear requirements in order to bring your grade back up to an A. Anybody not receiving an A in the first semester will not be invited back for the second semester.
+You should expect an A only if you address the weekly feedback from PIs and TAs and finish the DoD of the semester.
+Anybody not receiving an A in the first semester will not be invited back for the second semester.

 Each week students will be graded on the degree of completion of their deliverables, typically including both a qualitative and quantitative result.
 After your presentations, instructors will provide detailed feedback on your slides, with instructions on how to improve them.
 Grades will be provided on the basis of your ability to complete the tasks you set out to perform, and update slides on the basis of other’s input.
 In addition, slides should have research artifacts for each task (whether completed or not).